Lakshminarayan-p/Lakshminarayan-P/README.md

 ## Hi there 👋

 Welcome to my GitHub profile!
-I am an aspiring SOC Analyst and Blue Teaming Specialist, passionate about cybersecurity and threat detection.
-Currently, I am pursuing a degree in Computer Science with a specialization in cybersecurity.
-This profile showcases my personal and college projects, demonstrating my skills and dedication to the field.
-Explore my repositories to see my work in intrusion prevention, threat analysis, and various cybersecurity tools and techniques.
+I am a final-year Computer Science student specializing in cybersecurity, with hands-on experience in vulnerability assessments, incident response, phishing prevention, and network security.
+My profile showcases projects that reflect my skills in SIEM monitoring, penetration testing, and crafting practical, customer-centric security solutions.
+Explore my repositories to discover my work in intrusion prevention, threat analysis, and various cybersecurity tools and techniques.
+I am eager to contribute to innovative cybersecurity efforts and continuously grow in this dynamic field.

 ## GitHub Stats